bwarren2/voting_public/slides/content/2016/feedback.md

 {{<localplotly "many.html" 800 800>}}

 I find the Michigan + Ohio line most striking personally, but some states like Tennessee can be surprising.
+Click a series to show/hide it, doubleclick to hide everything else.